Low Temperature Heat Recovery and Distribution Network Technologies

 Heating and cooling produces more than one third of the UK's Greenhouse Gas (GHG) emissions, and represent approximately 50% of overall energy demand.
 The UK Government's Department of Business, Energy and Industrial Strategy (BEIS) has concluded that heat networks could supply up to 20% of building heat demand by 2050.
 Traditionally, heat networks have supplied high temperature hot water to serve buildings and processes, however, more recently 4th and 5th generation networks are seeking to use much lower temperatures to increasing the range of waste heat sources that can be utilised and reducing heat losses.
 These potential waste heat sources, for example data centres and wastewater i.e. sewage systems, are typically low temperature (e.g. 30-40 °C for data centres, and 18-22 °C for wastewater) and making full use of them often requires the application of appropriate technologies.
 For example, low temperature heat sources generally require upgrading e.g. using heat pumps, to generate temperatures which are suitable for domestic use.

 Also, since electricity input is needed for the heat pump, optimal utilisation of these heat resources can be achieved by the integration of heat and electricity networks.
 This can be facilitated by the use of thermal storage, as it can reduce peak loads on the electricity grid as well as enhance the efficiency of the distribution network.
 In addition, waste heat source availability often varies with time,so smart controls may be needed for efficient use of these energy systems.
-LoT-NET aims to investigate how the integration of these technologies into smart thermal networks will shape the future of heating and cooling, both in the UK and internationally.
+LoT-NET investigated the integration of these technologies into smart thermal networks to demonstrate the steps required for the decarbonisation of space heating in the UK.

 Project Outline

 It is notable that to date, smart thermal networks are less well understood than smart power networks, although significantly more energy is used in our homes and businesses as heat rather than electricity.
-Our programme will address these issues through a focus on how waste heat (and cold) can be recovered and used, for example by incorporating these low carbon energy resources in smart, thermal and electrical energy systems.
+The programme addressed these issues through a focus on how waste heat (and cold) can be recovered and used, for example by incorporating low carbon energy resources in smart, thermal and electrical energy systems.

 Page contact: Angeles Rivero Pacho